Transport-for-the-North/NorMITs-Demand/CONTRIBUTING.rst

 Coding Style
 ------------

-NorMITs Demand follows Transport for the North's coding standards, which include:
+NorMITs Demand follows Transport for the North's (TFN) coding standards, which include:

 - Code must conform to `Google Python Style Guide`_
 - Code uses numpy-style doc-strings, checked with `pydocstyle`_
 - Code must be formatted with `black`_
 - Code must be checked, and all errors corrected, by running `pylint`_
 - Code must be checked, and all errors corrected, by running `mypy`_

+See this project's `pyproject.toml`_ to see how these tools have been set up in order to meet TFN's coding standards.

 A few important cases are highlighted below: